skywind3000/asyncrun.vim/README.md

 Runner function has only one argument: `opts`, it contains the options extracted from `:AsyncRun` command line, and `opts.cmd` stores current command.

-There is a separated plugin [asyncrun.extra](https://github.com/skywind3000/asyncrun.extra) which provide extra runners to run commands in `gnome-terminal`, `tmux`, `floaterm` and more.
+There is a separated extension [asyncrun.extra](https://github.com/skywind3000/asyncrun.extra) which provide extra runners to run commands in `gnome-terminal`, `tmux`, `floaterm` and more.
 You can check this to see if it can fit your needs.

 If you want to create new runners please visit project wiki: [customize runner](https://github.com/skywind3000/asyncrun.vim/wiki/Customize-Runner).